Investigative Post is unique in several important ways.

 Investigative Post’s continued growth will provide the public valuable insight and intelligence that is otherwise likely to go unreported.
 The importance of watchdog journalism has never been greater and Investigative Post is uniquely positioned to provide that coverage and deliver it to a wide audience.

-Investigative Post has built a solid foundation during its eight-plus years of publishing.
+Investigative Post has built a solid foundation during its nine years of publishing.
 It produces top-shelf journalism delivered to a large audience and has built a diversified base of financial supporters.
 But our continued growth depends on greater financial support from the community to not only to help pay for more journalism but to also cultivate a larger direct audience, which, in turn, will increase the size of our donor base.

 Our media partnerships provide us with a large audience.
 But, due to market fragmentation, there are many people in our community who are still not aware of us or are uncertain where to find our work.
 Moreover, we “own” a relatively small portion of our total audience, that is, people who visit our website.
 Rather, most of our audience is “borrowed,” three to five minutes at a time, when they view or listen to our stories broadcast by our partners.
 That poses challenges, particularly when it comes to fundraising.